This article was updated on September 12, 2018.

-The recession impacted many organizations and led many businesses to encounter a shrinking market size for the sector in which they operate.
-According to an analysis by the Federal Reserve Board, both new and established small businesses fared worse than their larger counterparts during the recent recession, seeing profits fall by double digits.
+A recession impacts many organizations and can led many businesses to encounter a shrinking market size for the sector in which they operate.
+According to an analysis by the Federal Reserve Board, both new and established small businesses fared worse than their larger counterparts during the Great Recession, seeing profits fall by double digits.
 But there are many factors other than a recession that can also lead to a shrinking market size in any business sector, including changing consumer tastes and technological change.

 Rein in Cash Flow